bu-cds-llms/portfolio-piece-1-urrvisharma/README.md

 Logistic Regression with TF-IDF

-Feedforward Neural Network (PyTorch)
+Neural Network

 # Key Results

-Classical models achieved ~93% accuracy, performing comparably to the neural network while requiring significantly less computational complexity.
+Classical models achieved ~93% accuracy.
+It had a similar outcome to the neural network while requiring less complexity.

 # How to Run

-Install dependencies:

-pip install -r requirements.txt

-Open notebooks/main_analysis.ipynb

-Run all cells.
+Open 593Portfolio1.ipynb and run all cells

 # Requirements